visgl/deck.gl-community/docs/modules/graph-gl/advanced/custom-layout.md

 - Mounting:
   `constructor` => `initializeGraph` => `start`
 - Updating:
-  `updateGraph` => `start`
+  `updateGraph` => `update`

 There are a few events that should be triggered when the layout changes:

 - `this._onLayoutStart()`
   When the layout starts, `onLayoutStart` should be triggered to notify GraphGL/User.
-Some users might also want to leverage this event hook to perform different interactions, ex: show a spinner on the UI to indicate the layout is computing.
+Some users might also want to leverage this event hook to perform different interactions, ex: show a spinner on the UI to indicate a new layout is computing.

 - `this._onLayoutChange()`
   Every time when the layout changes, `onLayoutChange` should be triggered to notify GraphGL to re-render and update the view.
 Then GraphGL will use `getNodePosition` and `getEdgePosition` to get the position information to render the graph.
 Some users might also want to leverage this event hook to perform different interactions, ex: show a spinner on the UI to indicate the layout is computing.